MozillaFoundation/foundation.mozilla.org/network-api/networkapi/wagtailpages/README.md

 This is a subclass of CTA that adds checkbox labels and Basket->Salesforce submission.
 See its definition in `models.py` for the full list of fields this CTA makes use of.

 ## Stream blocks

-In addition to the standard Wagtail-supplied blocks, the `customblocks.py` files defines the following custom blocks that can be used to build out content on pages:
+In addition to the standard Wagtail-supplied blocks, the `customblocks/__init__.py` file defines the following custom blocks that can be used to build out content on pages:

 #### 1. LinkButtonBlock